Do you ever feel like a plastic bag

 Taking it to the Next Level: How To Use Wise Mind In Your Day-to-Day

-You can also practice in your day to day.
+You can also practice in your daily life.
 You don’t just have to set aside time.
-Actually, this is probably one of the best ways to get better at adopting wise mind.
+Actually, this is probably one of the best ways to improve your ability to adopt a wise mind.

 In Work:

-- When you’re in meetings or conversations, make a conscious effort to truly listen to others.
-Try to fully grasp their perspectives before sharing your own thoughts.
+- When you’re in meetings or conversations, make a conscious effort to listen to others truly.
+Try to fully grasp their perspectives before sharing your thoughts.

 In Relationships:

-- Make it a priority to communicate openly and honestly in your relationships, try to understand your emotions and others too.
+- Make it a priority to communicate openly and honestly in your relationships, and try to understand your emotions and those of others.

-- When conflicts or disagreements arise, use the principles of wise mind to guide your approach, aiming to find solutions that respect both the rational and emotional aspects of the situation.
+- When conflicts or disagreements arise, use the principles of the wise mind to guide your approach.
+Aim to find solutions that respect both the rational and emotional aspects of the situation.

 Wrapping Up and My Experience With Wise Mind